Student Leave Of Absence Policy

 Other students ineligible for leaves of absence are those who are not completing any degree applicable course work, those who are enrolling only in extension courses, or those who are only auditing courses.

-Students who do not return to CSU, San Bernardino at the conclusion of their planned leaves and those who enroll elsewhere without permission of the Office of Records, Registration and Evaluations will be considered to have withdrawn from the university at the end of their last quarterof regular enrollment.
+Students who do not return to CSU, San Bernardino at the conclusion of their planned leaves and those who enroll elsewhere without permission of the Office of the Registrar, will be considered to have withdrawn from the university at the end of their last semester of regular enrollment.

-International students must submit a copy of the leave of absence petition to the Office of International Student Services, UH 235.
-Visa students must be registered as full-time students except, when after three consecutive quarters of regular enrollment, they decide to take a quarter off.
-All leave of absence periods must be approved by ISS prior to taking the leave in order to report the students properly to the Bureau of Citizenship and Immigration Services (BCIS).
+International students must submit a copy of the leave of absence petition to the Center for International Studies and Programs (CISP), CGI-309.
+Visa students must be registered as full-time students except, when after three consecutive semesters of regular enrollment, they decide to take a semester off.
+All leave of absence periods must be approved by CISP prior to taking the leave in order to report the students properly to the Bureau of Citizenship and Immigration Services (BCIS).
 As a general rule, visa students must go back to their home country when applying for a leave of absence, as their primary goal in the U.S. is to obtain an academic degree.

 The following Leaves of Absence may be requested: